ishandvd/Part-II-Notes/Business Studies/Money Concepts.md

 Every **debit and every credit** will eventually appear in either a *balance sheet* or a *profit and loss account*.

 - **Boundaries**: Need a well-defined and consistent boundary of what is being accounted for.
 Need to define: (1) *the entity*: e.g. the company, the department. needs to be same in each period.
-(2) *periodicity*: The period to which these accounts refer to, e.g. mo
+(2) *periodicity*: The period to which these accounts refer to, e.g. month or year.
+(3) *basis of valuation*: i.e. how things are valued.
+E.g. computer might be of no value if incomplete but valuable when complete, or vice versa.
+Assumed the entity will continue as a **going concern**, i.e. the entity will continue to trade in the future and that future sales are not forced.
-- **Measurement**:
+- **Measurement**: Must be *quantitative*, i.e. reduced to a common numeric basis of comparison
 - **Ethics**:

 #### Profit and Loss Account